+People respond to pain in different ways.
+Some ignore it and hope the discomfort will disappear of its own accord; others will swiftly seek medical attention.
 It can sometimes be difficult to know what to do when pain is experienced.
-For those people who feel they just do not have the time to see their General Practitioner, they are likely to at least postpone a visit to their doctor, until the pain becomes less bearable, or simply wait in the hope the pain will disappear without intervention.
+For those people who feel they just do not have the time to see their General Practitioner, they are likely to at least postpone a visit to their doctor until the pain becomes less bearable or simply wait in the hope the pain will disappear without intervention.

-However, there are some instances when immediate action and a visit to the GP is essential, to avoid irreversible harm.
+However, there are some instances when immediate action and a visit to the GP is essential to avoid irreversible harm.
 One such example is pain in the testes.
 The testes are the male sex gland, which is found behind the penis in what can be described as a pouch, called the scrotum.
 The testes produce and store sperm, thus being the reproductive organ.
 The testes are also the source of male hormones.
 The loss of a testicle may have a detrimental impact on a man’s fertility.

 It is most likely to affect boys, teenagers and young men.
-Due to the consequences of inaction it is important this group are aware of the consequences of delaying action and for parents to make their sons aware of the importance of responding to pain in the testicle region.
+Due to the consequences of inaction, it is important this group are aware of the consequences of delaying action and for parents to make their sons aware of the importance of responding to pain in the testicle region.

-The advice from the NHS is that if a boy or young man experiences sudden pain in his testicles then he should see his GP immediately, or attend the local accident and emergency department of a hospital.
+The advice from the NHS is that if a boy or young man experiences sudden pain in his testicles, then he should see his GP immediately or attend the local accident and emergency department of a hospital.
 Time is of the essence.

-Guidance from the National Institute for Clinical Excellence states that if testicular torsion is suspected the individual should be admitted immediately to hospital for urology or paediatric surgery.
-The basis of this statement is the best practice guides from the British Medical Journal, which states testicular torsion requires surgical intervention, ie detorsion, as soon as possible, to prevent damage.
+Guidance from the National Institute for Clinical Excellence states that if testicular torsion is suspected, the individual should be admitted immediately to a hospital for urology or paediatric surgery.
+The basis of this statement is the best practice guides from the British Medical Journal, which states testicular torsion requires surgical intervention, i.e. detorsion, as soon as possible, to prevent damage.

 Research has focused on the time that may be available to save the testes.
-The results vary but it is clear the risks of salvaging the testicle diminish over time.
-The recommendation from the British Medical Journal is that surgery is carried out within 4-8 hours of the onset of pain.
-The risks of salvage of the testicle decrease from 90% at 6 hours, to less than 10% at 24 hours.
+The results vary, but it is clear the risks of salvaging the testicle diminish over time.
+The recommendation from the British Medical Journal is that surgery be carried out within 4-8 hours of the onset of pain.
+The risks of salvage of the testicle decrease from 90% at 6 hours to less than 10% at 24 hours.